ortheast Regional Honors Council

 Business, economics, and technology

-This strand encourages student proposals that explore how forgiveness, reconciliation, and resilience can be harnessed to create sustainable public or private economic growth, jobs, educational opportunities, advances in technology, or a higher quality of living.
-How has politics affected the decisions of businesses attempting to endure business cycle fluctuations, domestic and international competition, depletion of resources, the introduction of new technology, and international trade wars?
-Can new banking and trading technologies provide more affordable ways to amass and invest capital and thereby offer socioeconomic mobility and a shrinking gap between the wealthy and the poor or disenfranchised?
-We seek your creativity in these technical fields and look forward to reviewing your creative solutions to our theme: “Building Resilience from Tragedy: Understanding Hate, Violence, Loss, and Reconciliation."
+This track encourages student proposals that explore how technological innovation can be harnessed to create sustainable public or private economic growth, jobs, educational opportunities, or a higher quality of living.
+How has politics affected the decisions of businesses or new technology attempting to endure business cycle fluctuations, domestic and international competition, depletion of resources, and international trade wars?
+How will new banking and trading technologies or artificial intelligence affect capital investment, socioeconomic mobility, and the wealth gap?
+This disciplinary track welcomes presentations in any presentation format.

 strand descriptions